This post was originally published in 2020 and has been updated.

-You finally have something else to obsess about.
-This book follows a 39-year-old mom who has an affair with a 20-year-old boy band member.
-He’s basically a not-so-thinly veiled Harry Styles.
-And naturally, things get complicated quickly.
-It’s a smart take on a classic romance novel and will have you staying up all night to finish.
+But have you ever shared a crush?
+This book follows a 39-year-old sophisticated, divorced mother who starts a hot-and-heavy relationship with a boy band member half her age.
+He’s essentially a not-so-thinly veiled Harry Styles.
+And naturally, things get complicated and super steamy — don’t say we didn’t warn you.
+It’s the ultimate smart take on a romance novel and will have you staying up all night to finish.
+(Amazon, Bookshop)

-This is a modern version of Jane Austen’s “Pride and Prejudice.”
-It follows a thirty-something magazine writer and her yoga-teaching sister in NYC.
-After their father’s health scare, they go home to Ohio and their two other sisters, and see that things are kind of falling apart.
+Say ‘hi’ to this modern version of Jane Austen’s “Pride and Prejudice.”
+It centers on a 30-something magazine writer and her yoga-teaching sister living in NYC.
+After their father’s health scare, they go home to Ohio and their two other sisters, and see that things are all falling apart.
 Cue the entrance of a handsome doctor, a worrying mom, and a trashy TV show storyline that mirrors “The Bachelor.”
 And yes, the modern Mr. Darcy lives up to our (high) expectations.
+(Amazon, Bookshop)

-You’ve read “Gone Girl,” and “The Girl on the Train.”
+You’ve read “Gone Girl” and “The Girl on the Train.”
 Now try this.
-It follows a group of Brooklyn moms after a wild night out.
+It’s focused on a group of Brooklyn moms after a wild night out.
 Cut to the next morning...and one of their kids is missing.
 There’s a media circus and secrets, plus some poignant commentary about the expectations of mothers.
-Kerry Washington’s set to star in the movie version so there’s your cherry on top if you weren’t sold already.
+Kerry Washington’s reportedly set to star in the movie version so there’s your cherry on top if you weren’t sold already.
+(Amazon, Bookshop)

-Enter Jane Fonda’s 2005 book.
-It’s everything you want from a celebrity memoir: Hollywood confessions, insight into her childhood, and some BTS moments that’ll have you glued to the page.
-She also gets candid about her entry into political activism and feminism, her longtime struggle with bulimia and body image, and more.
+Then you’ll both devour Jane Fonda’s 2005 bestseller.
+It’s got everything you want from a celebrity memoir: behind-the-scenes Hollywood moments, insight into her childhood, and some juicy stories that deserve to be shared in the group chat.
+But it has more than just some dishy anecdotes.
+Fonda gets candid about her entry into political activism and feminism, and her longtime struggle with bulimia and body image.
+Book club approved.
+(Amazon, Bookshop)

-This is your dream book.
-It follows six teens from their time at an artsy summer camp to their wildly divergent adult lives in NYC years later.
+Relatable.
+This 2013 novel follows six teens from their time at an artsy summer camp to their wildly divergent adult lives in NYC years later.
 It’s a book that nails what it’s like to have long-term relationships and what happens when tragedy, success, money, and life get in the way.
-It’s a dreamy, relatable pick that’ll have you chatting with your mom about your friends from childhood.
+It’s the type of book that once you finish reading you’ll want to dig through your own photos and take a trip down memory lane.
+(Amazon, Bookshop)

-Nicole Chung can relate.
-Her memoir follows her adoption story — from childhood to adulthood — as she navigates some hidden truths about her birth family.
-It’s all about the struggles of fitting in, and figuring out who you are.
-And is one you’ll desperately want to talk about after reading.
-Book club approved.
+Read this memoir, then have your convo.
+It follows Chung’s adoption story — from childhood to adulthood — as she navigates some hidden truths about her birth family.
+It’s all about the complicated nature of race, identity, and belonging.
+And is one you’ll want to talk about and share with others after reading.
+(Amazon, Bookshop)

 PS: These are editorially selected, but if you purchase it, theSkimm may get something in return.
 Thanks.